OleSkaar/Plunder/Index/Character creation.md

 ## 3. Class

 Your chosen adventuring profession.
-Write down the Hit Points, Hit Dice, Signature Talent, Skills, equipment from your class, and Defense once you have picked your equipment.
+Write down the Hit Points, Hit Dice, Magic Dice, Signature Talent, Skills, equipment from your class, and Defense once you have picked your equipment.

 ## 4. Kin

 Choose a kin and write down the Talent it grants you.

-## 5. Origin

-Pick an origin and write it down on your sheet.

-## 6. Note level and XP
+## 5. Note level and XP

+Your character beings at level 1 with 0 XP.

-## 7. Name your character
+## 6. Name your character

-## 8. Party creation
+## 7. Party creation

-After players have created their characters, the GM reveals the rumor or lead that has brought the characters together, and where they find themselves.
-Going clockwise from the GM’s right, each player explains their character’s backstory in a few sentences, and discuss how the group knows each other.
+If you're not starting a new campaign, you can skip this step.

+The GM introduces the campaign and the scenario that the characters will be facing.
+Go around the table and describe your character and their background.
+Then, the group can discuss together how they all know each other.

-## 9. Equipment
+## 8. Equipment

-Going clockwise from the player to the GM’s right, each player picks one item from the Equipment list worth 20sp or less.
-Their character can carry this item themselves, or give it to another character.
+Each player picks one item from the Equipment list worth 20sp or less.
 Do this a total of three times.

+If you're joining an ongoing campaign, you can instead just pick three items from the Equipments list worth 20sp or less.